Divorce Coaching

 I am a Fellow of the Collaborative Law Institute of Illinois and adhere to the Principles and Guidelines of Collaborative Family Law.

-This is not the specific, protocol-driven, Discernment Counseling which is used when a couple doesn’t know if they want to divorce or continue to work on the marriage.
+This is not the specific, protocol-driven, Discernment Counseling which is used when a couple does not know if they want to divorce or continue to work on the marriage.
 Instead, I have developed Pre-Divorce Process Consultation to use for the following circumstances:

 • When one party wants a divorce and the other doesn’t or isn’t sure yet